Not what you want?

 Inner strength is more important than outward appearance.

-Some may also translate the perceived meaning as, "high-hearted", or "integrity beyond reproach".
+Some may also translate the perceived meaning as “high-hearted” or “integrity beyond reproach.”

-The more literal meaning is "Do not bow down for the sake of five pecks of rice".
+The more literal meaning is “Do not bow down for the sake of five pecks of rice.”

-This means, "A life of happiness and prosperity" or "A life of happiness and success".
+幸福成功的一生 means “A life of happiness and prosperity” or “A life of happiness and success.”

-It's a great and very positive and inspirational wall scroll selection.
+It's a very positive and inspirational wall scroll selection.

 See Also: Prosperity

-人生謳歌 means, "live for what you love" in Japanese.
+人生謳歌 means “live for what you love” in Japanese.

-The first two characters mean "human life" or simply "living".
-The last two characters mean, "merit", "prosperity", or "what you enjoy".
+The first two characters mean “human life” or simply “living.”
+The last two characters mean “merit,” “prosperity,” or “what you enjoy.”
 This phrase can suggest working or staying busy for your own goals (in your career).

 See Also: Prosperity

-This Japanese proverb literally translates as "inner/internal strength/power [versus] outward-appearance [the] merit/virtue/good quality [does] excel/surpass/exceed/outweigh".
+内面の強さは外見の良さに勝る is a Japanese proverb that literally translates as “inner/internal strength/power [versus] outward-appearance [the] merit/virtue/good quality [does] excel/surpass/exceed/outweigh.”

-More naturally in English, this would be "Inner Strength Outweighs Outward Appearance".
+More naturally in English, this would be “Inner Strength Outweighs Outward Appearance.”

 Note: Because this selection contains some special Japanese Hiragana characters, it should be written by a Japanese calligrapher.